 The Interagency Food Safety Analytics Collaboration (IFSAC) is a tri-agency group created by the Centers for Disease Control and Prevention (CDC), the U.S. Food and Drug Administration (FDA), and the U.S. Department of Agriculture's Food Safety and Inspection Service (USDA-FSIS).
-IFSAC developed a method to estimate the sources of foodborne illness using outbreak data from 1998 through the most recent year for four priority pathogens: Salmonella, Escherichia coli O157, Listeria monocytogenes, and Campylobacter.
-IFSAC described this method and the estimates for 2012 in a report and at a public meeting.
+IFSAC developed a method to estimate the percentages of foodborne illness attributed to certain sources using outbreak data from 1998 through the most recent year for four priority pathogens: Salmonella, Escherichia coli O157, Listeria monocytogenes, and Campylobacter.
+IFSAC described this method and the estimates for 2012 in a report, peer-reviewed journal article, and at a public meeting.

-IFSAC derived the estimates for 2017 using the same method used for the 2012 estimates, with some modifications.
-The data came from 1,328 foodborne disease outbreaks that occurred from 1998 through 2017 and for which each confirmed or suspected implicated food fell into a single food category.
-The method relies most heavily on the most recent five years of outbreak data (2013 - 2017).
-Foods are categorized using a scheme IFSAC created to classify foods into 17 categories that closely align with the U.S. food regulatory agencies' classification needs.
+IFSAC derived the estimates for 2018 using the same method used for the 2012 estimates, with some modifications.
+The data came from 1,459 foodborne disease outbreaks that occurred from 1998 through 2018 and for which each confirmed or suspected implicated food was assigned to a single food category.
+The method relies most heavily on the most recent five years of outbreak data (2014 - 2018).
+Foods are categorized using a scheme IFSAC created that classifies foods into 17 categories that closely align with the U.S. food regulatory agencies' classification needs.